Skip to main content

 cursor --install-extension ./remote-server-latest.vsix

-In extensions panel, use the option to import extensions from vscode
+In the Extensions panel, use the option to import extensions from VS Code.

-• The Visual Studio Code server will run for 12 hours max.
-When you are done debugging your code, cancel it like a regular experiment.
+• The Visual Studio Code server runs for a maximum of 12 hours.
+Once debugging is complete, it should be cancelled like a regular experiment.

-• The traffic between the vscode server running in the experiment and the client (web, or vscode app) is tunneled via GitHub or Microsoft.
+• Traffic between the VS Code server running in the experiment and the client (web or desktop app) is tunneled through GitHub or Microsoft.

-• When this spec.debug.vscode.enabled is true, AIchor will overwrite the manifest's command with a vscode server start command.
-That means the manifest's command won't be interpreted.
+• When spec.debug.vscode.enabled is true, AIchor overwrites the manifest's command with a command that starts the VS Code server, so the manifest's own command is not executed.